flatpickles/sketchbook/docs/docs_notes/core-concepts.md

 ### resized

-Note: dimensions are element sizes – canvas sizing is styled size in the DOM, not internal drawing size
+Note: dimensions are element sizes – canvas sizing is styled size in the DOM, not internal drawing size (NOT what's currently implemented, but should it be?)

 ### destroy